fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 [FPDocs, Create a MF Purchase reference](https://fintechprimitives.com/docs/api/#create-a-mf-purchase)

-#### 2. If the purchase is made against a folio, fetch investor contact details from the folio and obtain investor consent for the purchase order by sending an OTP to the email or mobile or both
+#### 2. Fetch investor contact details from the folio which is to be used to collect investor consent for the purchase order

+**This step is applicable only for purchase order placed against an existing folio.**

 ```javascript